What is tribal knowledge, and how can you retain it?

 Tribal practices can develop in professional settings for several reasons.

 Knowledge is often shared informally as people talk and work together.
-For example, more experienced employees share tips with newer recruits, and people discuss work and procedures at lunch and during breaks.
+For example, more experienced share tips with newer recruits, and people discuss work and procedures at lunch and during breaks.

 These types of interactions can have a real impact on the workplace.
 However, they are usually informal and seldom written down or codified into an official policy or rulebook.